New York's 17th congressional district: History

 Various New York districts have been numbered "17" over the years, including areas in New York City and various parts of upstate New York.
 From 2003-2013, the 17th district encompassed portions of the Bronx, Westchester County, and Rockland County.
 It included the neighborhoods of Norwood, Riverdale, Wakefield, Williamsbridge, and Woodlawn in the Bronx; the city of Mount Vernon and parts of Yonkers in Westchester; and Monsey, Nanuet, Pearl River, Orangetown, Sparkill, Spring Valley, Haverstraw, and Suffern in Rockland County.

+Counties, towns, and municipalities

+For the 119th and successive Congresses (based on the districts drawn following the New York Court of Appeals' December 2023 decision in Hoffman v New York State Ind.
+Redistricting.
+Commn.), the district contains all or portions of the following counties, towns, and municipalities.